John-Nagle/maptools/NOTES.md

       - Better than having two sets of images for large regions.
 - Add sculpt support in Sharpview.
 - Overfly Blake Sea and make video.

+2025-09-02

+- Converted all region positions to meters.
+[DONE]
+- Downscaling elevations.
+  - Create target array, 2D of f32.
+Initialize to 0
+  - Get an iterator over a SELECT of the region of interest.
+Retrieve relevant squares.
+  - Apply samples to target array.
+  - Get Z bounds for target array.
+Compute scaling and offset.
+Generate elevation image?

+- Uploading needs to require a PUT operation.

+- The sculpt maker program needs to create a local directory of named images.
+  - Used by a user, so it needs a web page.